Dengue virus: Severe disease

 Some people develop more severe forms of dengue, such as dengue hemorrhagic fever.
 Different strains of viruses interacting with people with different immune backgrounds lead to a complex interaction.
 Among the possible causes are cross-serotypic immune response, through a mechanism known as antibody-dependent enhancement, which happens when a person who has been previously infected with dengue gets infected for the second, third, or fourth time.
-The previous antibodies to the old strain of dengue virus now interfere with the immune response to the current strain, leading paradoxically to more virus entry and uptake.
+The previous antibodies to the old strain of Dengue virus now interfere with the immune response to the current strain, paradoxically leading to more virus entry and uptake.

 Immune system interaction

-In recent years, many studies have shown that flaviviruses, especially dengue virus, has the ability to inhibit the innate immune response during the infection.
+In recent years, many studies have shown that flaviviruses, especially Dengue virus, has the ability to inhibit the innate immune response during the infection.

-Indeed, dengue virus has many nonstructural proteins that allow the inhibition of various mediators of the innate immune system response.
+Indeed, Dengue virus has many nonstructural proteins that allow the inhibition of various mediators of the innate immune system response.
 These proteins act on two levels :